mecid/mecid.github.io/_posts/2021-10-21-mastering-controlgroup-in-swiftui.md

 ```
 ![controlgroup](/public/controlgroup1.png)

-As you can see in the example above, we simply put two buttons inside the ControlGroup view as we do with VStack or HStack.
-But instead of laying out views using vertical or horizontal axes, the ControlGroup adds the semantic look and feel depending on the view's placement.
+As you can see in the example above, we simply put two buttons inside the *ControlGroup* view as we do with *VStack* or *HStack*.
+But instead of laying out views using vertical or horizontal axes, the *ControlGroup* adds the semantic look and feel depending on the view's placement.

 #### Styling
-The ControlGroup view has a few styling options out of the box.
-SwiftUI provides automatic and navigation styles.
-The automatic style is used by default, but you can set another style directly using the controlGroupStyle view modifier.
-SwiftUI uses the navigation style when you place the ControlGroup view in the toolbar of the NavigationView.
+The *ControlGroup* view has a few styling options out of the box.
+SwiftUI provides *automatic* and *navigation* styles.
+The *automatic* style is used by default, but you can set another style directly using the *controlGroupStyle* view modifier.
+SwiftUI uses the *navigation* style when you place the *ControlGroup* view in the toolbar of the *NavigationView*.

 ```swift
 struct ContentView: View {